MikeHopley/ftl-ships-strategy/index.md

 With that in mind, consider your crew positions carefully, and move them around as needed.
 You can start two Zoltans in weapons, with the other two in engines and piloting.
 This is simple and flexible.
 When fights drag on and your battery is about to run out, consider moving the pilot into drones.

-For better defence in boarding events, you can start one of the weapons Zoltans in doors instead.
-Alternatively, start them in the bottom-left corner of drones.
+For better defence in boarding events, you can start one of the weapons Zoltans in the bottom-left corner of drones (where they can dash into doors).

 The clone bay is vulnerable to event boarding; pre-vent it, then let oxygen refill to 90%.
 This lets you vent the clone bay in 4 seconds using 4 airlocks.
 If you forget to do this, you can use all 6 airlocks (venting through weapons too).
 In both cases, you also need to turn off O2.